moveit/moveit_tutorials/doc/planning_scene_monitor/planning_scene_monitor_tutorial.rst

 PlanningSceneInterface
 ----------------------
-The The :planning_interface:`PlanningSceneInterface` is used for publishing updates to a MoveGroup's :planning_scene_monitor:`PlanningSceneMonitor`.
+The :planning_interface:`PlanningSceneInterface` is a useful class for publishing updates to a MoveGroup's :planning_scene_monitor:`PlanningSceneMonitor` through a C++ API without creating your own subscribers and service clients.
 It may not work without MoveGroup or MoveItCpp